Inner Lens

 1. Attention and presence

-You are invited to slow down and become attentive to the details of everyday life.
-Through this attentive presence, photography becomes a way of engaging more fully with the world around you.
+Through this attentive presence, photography becomes a way of engaging more fully with everyday life.

 Photography is an art of observation.